-Students currently on campus and those coming to campuses in the Fall will be required to complete the COVID-19 Student Training Module in order to attend classes.
+Students currently on campus and those coming to campuses in the Winter will be required to complete the COVID-19 Student Training Module in order to attend classes.
 In line with Public Health Guidance, every student will also be screened daily for symptoms of COVID-19.
 Staff are also required to take mandatory COVID-19 training and complete daily health screening.

 What is the Canada Emergency Student Benefit?